Copper3D-brids/codespacex/src/docs/devops/elastic-search/00-index.md

 # ElasticSearch

+Elasticsearch is oriented towards document storage, which can be a piece of product data in database, or an order message.

+The document data is serialised into json format and stored in elasticsearch.

 ElasticSearch is a open-source distributed search engine.
 It can be used to achieve `Search`, `Log Statistics`, `Analysis`, `System Monitor`, .etc.

 ## What is elastic stack (ELK)?